 La Botica: This is a hard-to-find mezcal bar in Downtown Mexico (the hotel).
 Get there early for a window seat, ask for the bartenders recommendation and order the grasshoppers.
 They aren’t what I would call “good,” but they are a local favorite (and you get to try grasshoppers).

-Hotel Condesa: A sister hotel to the Downtown Mexico Hotel, this is around the corner from La Villa Condesa Hotel.
+Hotel Condesa: A sister hotel to the Downtown Mexico Hotel (part of Grupo Habita), this is around the corner from La Villa Condesa Hotel.
 Much more grand and definitely more of a scene, head straight up to the roof, grab a couch and a tequila, and watch the sunset over the rooftops of DF.

 Contramar: Wow-we’d heard a lot about this place and it lived up to it’s expectations.
 Walking distance from our hotel in Condesa, this was our first eating stop.
 Grab a table outside and get yourself a marg and a tostada de atun (tuna tostada), stat.
 You will NOT be sorry.